Religion in Bangladesh: Atheism

+History

 Demographic landscape of Bangladesh before partition

 East Bengal (present-day-Bangladesh) had a population of 39.12 million by the year (1941), of which 27.5 million people were followers of Islamic religion representing about (70.3%) of the region's population, while 10.95 million belongs to the Hindu faith constituting (28%) of the region.
 Smaller number of 6.65 lakhs people follows Buddhism, Animism and Christianity together presenting around (1.7%) of the region.

-Demographic landscape of Bangladesh after Independence from Pakistan (1974)
+Demographic landscape of Bangladesh after Independence from Pakistan (1971)

-After 1974, East Pakistan became sovereign nation of People republic of Bangladesh.
+After 1971, East Pakistan became sovereign nation of People republic of Bangladesh.
 During that time the population of Bangladesh was found to be 68.7 million, of which majority of 58.7 million people professed to Islamic Faith comprising 85.4% of the country's population, Hindus are second largest community with a population of 9.28 million comprising 13.5% of the country's population, while 1.1% practices other religions like Buddhism and Christianity.